 For instance, VanHack‘s online community gives designers, digital marketers and developers a platform to seek work abroad.
 Meanwhile, here at Talivest we create rich talent pools of interns, graduates, alumni and other people who’ve been flagged as being top talent.

-Human Resources and Talent Acquisition teams are beginning to see the benefits of highly engaged, targeted communities and the impact these can have on lowering recruitment costs.
+Human Resources and Talent Acquisition teams are beginning to see the benefits of highly engaged employees, targeted communities and the impact these can have on lowering recruitment costs.

 3. Revisit employee referrals

 William Tincup from Recruiting Daily opened his talk at HR Tech World on Talent Acquisition Trends with a shocking statistic: There are 23,000 + HR products in the world!
 Knowing what to choose is the hardest part.

 Why not reboot the employee referrals programme?
 It’s cost-effective to reward and incentivise your employees for referrals.
 The process must be straightforward though.
 It’s important to extend the same referral benefits to your former employees too, so that they can refer top talent back to the company, which is easy to do through Talivest.